quickapps/docs/en/developers/field-api.rst

 as they both allows to attach additional information to tables.
-However, the main difference between this two APIs is that Field API allows you to create more complex data structures; it was designed to control every aspect of the information being managed, from how the information is stored in in DB to how information is rendered and presented to final users.
+However, the main difference between this two APIs is that Field API allows you to create more complex data structures; it was designed to control every aspect of the information being managed, from how the information is stored in in DB to how it is rendered and presented to final users.

-Any Table (Nodes, Users, etc.) can use Field API to make itself ``fieldable`` and thus allow columns to be attached to it.
+Any table (Nodes, Users, etc.) can use Field API to make itself ``fieldable`` and thus allow additional columns to be attached to it.
 To do this, the Field API defines two primary data structures, ``FieldInstance`` and ``FieldValue``:

--  FieldInstance: is a Field attached to a single Table.
+-  FieldInstance: is a "Field" attached to a single Table.
 (Schema equivalent: column)
 -  FieldValue: is the stored data for a particular [FieldInstance, Entity] tuple of your Table.
 (Schema equivalent: cell value)